cowofevil/flask-ligand/docs/quickstart.rst

 :meth:`Blueprint.response <flask_smorest.Blueprint.response>` to specify request/response (de)serialization and data
 validation.

-Selectively secure endpoint REST verbs to require a valid `JWT access token`_ containing certain roles by using the :func:`jwt_role_required decorator <flask_ligand.extensions.jwt.jwt_role_required>`.
+Selectively secure endpoint REST verbs to require a valid :auth0:`JWT access token <blog/id-token-access-token-what-is-the-difference/>` containing certain roles by using the :func:`jwt_role_required decorator <flask_ligand.extensions.jwt.jwt_role_required>`.
 Provide a convenient "Authorize" button in the :swagger-ui:`SwaggerUI documentation <>` by providing the  to the :meth:`Blueprint.arguments <Blueprint.arguments>`